right-rudder/next-gen/src/content/blog/your-first-solo-flight-what-to-expect.md

   ]
 ---

 Your first solo flight is a defining moment in your training.
-After weeks of preparation and practice with your instructor, you’ll take off, fly a pattern, and land—all by yourself.
+After weeks of preparation and practice with your instructor, you’ll take off, fly a pattern, and land, all by yourself.

 ## How You Get There